 How will I be able to enroll in a course at SFU that has a prerequisite I completed during my first degree?

 If you believe that you have equivalent credit for a course that is a prerequisite for a class you'd like to take at SFU, you will need to email your transcript to the Advisor who oversees that subject area.
 For example, if you took Calculus 1 in your first degree, and you would like to enroll in MACM 101, you will need to email your transcript to Applied Science Advising (email@example.com), requesting permission to enroll in MACM 101.
 It is recommended that you do this in advance of your enrollment date.
 See above request to send your transcript to relevant department advisors for course evaluation.

 How long would it take to complete the Data Science program as a second undergraduate degree?

-Depending on what course load you are comfortable with, as well as what you have credit for from your first degree, a second degree in Data Science could be completed within 2 - 3 years.
+Depending on what course load you are comfortable with, as well as what you have credit for from your first degree, a second degree in Data Science could be completed in as few as 4 semesters.

 |13 UD units||8 UD units||13 UD units||13 UD units|